Expertise: American foreign policy, international relations theory, international security

 Awards and Honors

 Rita Ricardo-Campbell and W. Glenn Campbell Uncommon Book Award (2002)

 Kiron K. Skinner is the W. Glenn Campbell Research Fellow and a member of the Shultz-Stephenson Task Force on Energy Policy, both at the Hoover Institution.
-At Carnegie Mellon University, she is the founding director of the Center for International Relations and Politics; university adviser on national security policy; and associate professor of political science.
+At Carnegie Mellon University, she is the founding director of the Center for International Relations and Politics; director of the Institute for Strategic Analysis; university adviser on national security policy; and associate professor of political science.
 Her areas of expertise are international relations, US foreign policy, and political strategy.

 Skinner’s coauthored books Reagan, in His Own Hand and Reagan, a Life in Letters were New York Times best sellers.
 Reagan, in His Own Hand won Hoover Institution’s Uncommon Book Award; Reagan, a Life in Letters was named one of the best books of 2003 by the Los Angeles Times.
 The Strategy of Campaigning: Lessons from Ronald Reagan and Boris Yeltsin, coauthored with Serhiy Kudelia, Bruce Bueno de Mesquita, and Condoleezza Rice, was excerpted on the opinion page of the New York Times.